anuragal/aws/lambda/boto3_example.md

 s3 = boto3.resource('s3')
 ```

-Now that you have an s3 resource, you can make requests and process responses from the service.
+#### Now that you have an s3 resource, you can make requests and process responses from the service.
 The following uses the buckets collection to print out all bucket names:
 ```
 # Print out bucket names
 for bucket in s3.buckets.all():
     print(bucket.name)
 ```

+### Working with EC2

-# Start & Stop Amazon EBS-backed instance
+#### Start & Stop Amazon EBS-backed instance
 ```
 import sys
 import boto3